QubesOS/qubes-doc/developer/general/how-to-edit-the-website.rst

      - Update the key/value pair, then rebuild.
    * - Modify the look of all pages
      - ``_layouts/*.html`` and/or ``_sass/*.scss``
-     - Edit the HTML skeleton or SASS variables, then run ``jekyll serve`` to preview.
+     - Edit the HTML skeleton or SASS variables, then run preview.
    * - Insert a reusable component (e.g., a call‑out box)
      - ``_includes/*.html``
      - Create the snippet, then reference it with ``{% include snippet.html %}`` in any page or post.